 So.
 Last Friday afternoon I got frantic calls from both my Falcon office and my bank.
-Some jerk stole my credit card information and tried to buy $1,300 worth of jewelry1 with it on Wednesday.
+Some jerk stole my credit card information and tried to buy $1,300 worth of jewelry 1Way over my limit. with it on Wednesday.
 Nice try.
 It set off the fraud alert.

 It helped that on Thursday, I tried to renew my cell phone’s air time without actually getting the card out of my pocket and mis-remembered my CVV the first time.
 Then the crook made a $1 pre-authorization at Apple on Friday, which was enough suspicious activity for the card company to call me.